Cotswolds

 Our last stop before leaving the Cotswolds was the village of Lacock, believed to date from the early 14th century, though there is a documented settlement before then.
 Travelling back in time it is one of England’s prettiest villages with buildings mainly constructed in limestone with stone-tiled roofs, gabled roofs and Tudor, half-timbered ‘black and white’ buildings.

-Originally Saxon the village later grew alongside the abbey, flourishing as a wool producer conveniently located along the route between London and Bath.
+Originally a Saxon village, later growing alongside the abbey, the village flourishing as a wool producer conveniently located along the route between London and Bath.
 Most of the houses are 18th century, or earlier; nothing new has been built in the last 200 years.
 Lacock was established for the estate workers of the abbey in the 13th century and the village streets form a square with High Street, renowned for its 13th-century stone and timber-framed cottages, Church Street where the grey bricked home at the end of the Street was Harry’s parents house, East Street which was established for the estate workers of the abbey in the 13th century and West Street which is a perfect example of how the village has remained untouched by modern development.
 The four streets forming the four sides of the square.
 The village is owned and managed by the National Trust.

-Among the productions that have included Lacock in their filing are Pride and Prejudice, Downton Abbey, Cranford, Harry Potter, Emma, The Mayor of Casterbridge, The Woman in Black, The Wolf Man, The Hollow Crown, The Other Boleyn Girl – the list is apparently endless.
+Among the productions that have included Lacock in their filming are Pride and Prejudice, Downton Abbey, Cranford, Harry Potter, Emma, The Mayor of Casterbridge, The Woman in Black, The Wolf Man, The Hollow Crown, The Other Boleyn Girl – the list is apparently endless.

-Walking along East Street there is the Lacock Village Hall which is available for rental then the lock-up, probably late 18th Century built on the side of the 14th century tithe barn on the corner of High and East Streets.
-The tithe barn, constructed in the cruck beam manner, retains its dirt floor and is where villagers would deposit their ‘tithes’, a tenth of their produce, donated to the relevant landowner, in this instance, the abbey.
+Walking along East Street there is the Lacock Village Hall, which is available for rental then the lock-up, probably late 18th Century built on the side of the 14th century tithe barn on the corner of High and East Streets.
+The tithe barn, constructed in the cruck beam manner, retains its dirt floor and is where villagers would have deposit their ‘tithes’, a tenth of their produce, donated to the relevant landowner, in this instance, the abbey.

 Towards the end of Church Street, probably one of the most picturesque streets in England stands the medieval parish church of Lacock, dedicated to St Cyriac.
 It is possible that a late Saxon church stood on this spot but the present building is largely a product of the 15th century, with some earlier stonework.